How to Become an Air Traffic Controller

 Some learn their skills and become air traffic controllers while in the military.

-Candidates who want to become air traffic controllers typically need an associate’s or a bachelor’s degree from an AT-CTI program.
+Candidates who want to become air traffic controllers typically need an associate’s or a bachelor’s degree, often from an AT-CTI program.
+Bachelor's degree fields vary; examples include transportation, business, or engineering.
 Other candidates must have 3 years of progressively responsible work experience, have completed 4 years of college, or have a combination of both.

 The FAA sets guidelines for schools that offer the AT-CTI program.
 AT-CTI schools offer 2- or 4-year degrees that are designed to prepare students for a career in air traffic control.
 The curriculum is not standardized, but courses focus on subjects that are fundamental to aviation.
 Topics include aviation weather, airspace, clearances, reading charts, federal regulations, and related topics.